What is the 'biodiversity' COP?

 The Global Biodiversity Framework

-The Global Biodiversity Framework follows years of global negotiations and supports the achievement of the Sustainable Development Goals.
+At COP15 in 2022, Kunming-Montreal Global Biodiversity Framework was adopted.
+It followed years of global negotiations and supports the achievement of the Sustainable Development Goals.
 It aims to set the world on track to living in harmony with nature by 2050.

 Among the Framework’s key elements are four goals for 2050 (seen down the left column of the diagram) and 23 targets for 2030.